darken-css/Darken-CSS-Docs/index.md

 We are open source on [GitHub](https://github.com/darken-css).

-Check out our [Getting Started](./getting-started/) guide to include it!
+Check out our [Getting Started](./getting-started/) section to include it!

 ## All pages
 - [Home](#)